near/docs/docs/2.develop/quickstart.md

 ## Testing

 When writing smart contracts it is very important to test all methods exhaustively.
-This project has **unit** tests.
+This project has **integration** tests.
+It creates a sandbox environment that takes the `.wasm` file for your contract and simulates creating users and running both methods on the contract.

+Sandbox testing is important because it allows you test all methods on your contract in a secure and separate environment that imitates real world scenarios.

 Before digging in their code, go ahead and execute them using the command `npm run test`.

 ### Unit test
 Unit tests check individual functions in the smart contract.
 They are written in the